watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ## Things to consider when you have an explicit action handler

-It's important to think about these things when adding an explicit action handler to your App.
+It’s important to think about these things when adding an explicit action handler to your App.

  - The explicit action can be requested by anyone, so the caller and the provided parameters must be verified.

- - If your explicit action requires knowledge of the user, then you must obtain the user id and name also to establish a link between the user's ID and the user's name.
+ - If your explicit action requires knowledge of the user, then you must obtain the user id and name also to establish a link between the user’s ID and the user’s name.

  - If your explicit action takes into account something to do with the space, then you should display the space name to help the caller verify that it is indeed the space for which this action should take place.

  - You should display a continue to space button to complete the process.

- Let's walk through these.
+ Let’s walk through these.

 ### Protect the explicit action endpoint